On Howland time-independent formulation of CP-divisible quantum evolutions: Howland time-independent formalism

-For convenience we will require some regularity of Hamiltonian $H_t$, namely we will assume $t\mapsto H_t$ is periodic and piecewise $\mathcal{C}^1$, i.e. continuous and of piecewise continuous first derivative.
+For convenience we will require some regularity of Hamiltonian $H_t$, namely we will assume $t\mapsto H_t$ is periodic and of piecewise continuous first derivative.
 This assumption is quite mild and will be of particular importance for convergence of certain operator series later on.